khakhalin/notes/keywords/backprop.md

     w += (L.ε∙L.xᵀ)*α   # Hebb-like outer product
 ```

 Above, `∙` stands for dot-product, `⨀` for element-wise Hadamard product, h' for dh/dz, and α for learning rate.
-The problem with ε is that, depending on your notation, it may weights from next layer, but h'(z) from this layer, which puts it off-kilter with layer-by-layer loop.
-Most tutorials call this thing δ instead of ε.
-I also have 2 loops for backprop, which is of course not needed if we can get access to this layer's error (for update) and previous layer's error (for further backprop) at the same time.
-You just cannot do it without remembering the errors, completely "in-memory".
-Unless you first update w then backprop, which is incorrect.
+The problem with $e$ is that, depending on your notation, it may represent weights from the next layer, while h'(z) comes from the current layer, which puts it off-kilter with layer-by-layer loop.
+Most tutorials call this thing δ instead of ε (while I just made it slide from one iteration to another).
+Also here I show 2 loops for backprop, which is of course not needed if we can get access to this layer's error (for update) and previous layer's error (for further backprop) at the same time.
+You just cannot do it without remembering past errors, unless you first update w then backprop, which is incorrect.

 Some potential problems can be immediately deduced from this story.
 If a certain w_ji=0, it kills the effect of all weights converging on element j.
 Same if the value of z_j is such that it drives h'(z_j) to zero, which also kills the gradient (aka **vanishing gradients**).
 Say, for sigmoids it happens for very high or very small z; for ReLUs it happens for any z<0, and they can't recover (aka **Dead ReLUs**).
-And the other way around, in a deep network, gradients can grow arbitrarily large (**exploding gradients**) as you keep multiplying errors by wᵀ, allowing errors deep in the network to grow.
+And the other way around, in a deep network, gradients can grow arbitrarily large (**exploding gradients**) as you keep repeatedly multiplying errors by wᵀ, allowing errors deep in the network to grow.

 # Refs